-About SevaWebSites.org: All the “test/demo” sites I build are multilingual.
-However, English, my first language, is the language with which I create “stub” content, i.e. sample, place-holder, sparse or annotated outlines of future-content, and/or generic content (with keywords easily found and modified during site porting) and real site content.
-For sites that are to be easily ported and tailored for a client’s uses, the real content I create is my idea of generic first-draft content as summarized just above.
-In the WordPress (WP) site’s blog posts or article-like pagea, in Joomla! and Drupal articles, that content tends to limit my use to the names of ‘branding names’ such as the name of a political party or candidate name or a state or county or city.
-Then I might write a very short, vague ‘generic’ summary of a typical party or candidate.
-Something a future site owner and operator can quickly find and change to suit their purposes.
+For sites that are to be easily ported and tailored for a client’s uses, unless the client provided me examples of content s/he or his or her organization wants, the real content I create is also my idea of generic first-draft content as summarized just above.
+Unless I have explicit content supplied by a client, I “make it up” in the following ways: In a WordPress (WP) site’s blog posts or article-like pages, in Joomla! and in Drupal articles, I limit my use of the names or the client’s ‘branding names’ in that content such as the name of a political party or candidate name or a state or county or city.
+Then I might write a very short, vague ‘generic’ summary of a typical party or candidate or an organization’s mission statement.
+Something giving an example to a site-requesting client who does not yet know what to say or something a future site owner and operator can quickly find and change — once they own, operate, and have learned to use their web site — to suit their purposes.

 My Background Summarized: For over four decades I, JGW: Jennifer Gopinathadasi Woodward, have been a self-taught computer systems designer, developer, solo and lead unit and integrated systems tester, and systems documentation provider.
 In the 1980s I completed four college degrees related to my (1) pursing a PhD (not yet achieved) and (2) to getting better grants to pursue my life-long interest the R&D of and providing of above average free and low cost distance learning to the “poorest of the poor”.
 In the last 10 years I also have also been a self-taught web sites designer and content developer.
 See my résumés, a mixed summary of several and one for each major work area in which I have had significant work experience.
 My work experiences have ranged (from most experience to least) computers, instructional design and instructional content development, audio-visual content production, and stand-up training.
 To repeat, my education and work experiences you will find at JGW-SanFrancisco.org .
 Using an online form I provide on the JGW-SanFrancisco.org site, please consider making a request that I mock-up or develop a test site for you.
 Providing progressive political web sites, since 2010 exclusively for the US Green Party, US state GPs, then also for Bernie Sanders and the progressive candidates he and “his people” supported, became my foremost concerns up to and into the 2015-2016 election season.
 But I now hope to clone and port, or have web experts for other progressive parties and candidates clone and port, these ‘generic’ sites I provide for other USA and Canada progressive groups and even for progressives groups in other off-shore countries eventually to do the same as well.